JustAPyro/theopenharbor/docs/llm/brand.md

-# TheSafeHarbor — Full Brand & Design Report
+# The Open Harbor — Full Brand & Design Report

-Nice name — *TheSafeHarbor* immediately communicates refuge, trust, and a human-first brand.
+Nice name — *The Open Harbor* immediately communicates ease, accessibility, and a photographer-first brand.
 Below is a thorough, actionable brand and design guide you can hand to a designer or implement directly in your product.
 It covers visual identity, accessible color & type systems, UI patterns, developer tokens, motion, imagery, copy/voice, and a long list of common mistakes junior designers make — with fixes.

 ---

 # 1 — Executive summary (one-paragraph)

-**Positioning:** TheSafeHarbor is a warm, trusted refuge for files — privacy-minded, community-oriented (nonprofit-friendly if you choose), and approachable for creatives and small orgs.
+**Positioning:** The Open Harbor is a simple, affordable file sharing platform built specifically for photographers and creative professionals.
+Focus on ease-of-use, beautiful galleries, and transparent pricing rather than complex security features.
 Visually: soft, modern, and nautical-but-abstract (no literal clip-art).
 Use deep teal as your anchor color plus a warm golden beacon color to differentiate from all-blue competitors.
 Prioritize accessible contrast, generous spacing, and human microcopy.

 ---